ancientpi3/Fellowship2022/README.md

 # Fellowship2022
 This repo contains all of the python notebooks and models used for my NASA Fellowship2022 research project

-The experiments folder contains notebooks corresponding with research poster.
-The models folder contains the models which were trained for the research poster.
+The experiments folder contains notebooks corresponding with the research poster, and the models folder contains the models which were trained for the research poster.

 The tests folder contains notebooks used to learn Generative Adversarial Networks.